andreasmang/claire/README.md

 ./build_libs.sh --bnifti
 ```

 Please check the *cmake*, *make* and *automake* outputs for errors.
-To check if everything worked you can also inspect the "build" subfolders of the individual libraries in the "lib" folder (subdirectories of [external](external)).
-See if folders in "build" were created and the library and include files exist.
+To check if everything worked, you can also take a look at the "build" subfolders of the individual libraries in the "libs" subdirectory (subdirectories of [external](external)).
+See if folders in "build" were created and the libraries and include files exist.
 If there are problems, consult [doc/README-INSTALL.md](doc/README-INSTALL.md).

 To **build** all **dependencies at once** run the *build_libs.sh* in the *external* subfolder: